isimyi/frontend-project-lvl1/README.md

 [![asciicast](https://asciinema.org/a/412790.svg)](https://asciinema.org/a/412790)

 #### Brain Calc
-Calculate result of math operation
+Calculate result of math operation.

 To run the game, do
 ```